Does Ocean Water Help Varicose Veins?

 - Improves circulation in the legs and helps muscles work to push blood back to the heart.

-- Progresses overall health which, in turn, serves as a preventative to future varicose veins developing.
+- Encourages overall health, which in turn serves to prevent future varicose veins from developing.

 Water exercise helps improve flexibility and mobility because it loosens stiff joints.
-The aerobic nature of swimming improves lung and heart health while working all of a body’s muscles.
-It’s important to understand, while very beneficial, exercise and water activities alone also cannot cure varicose veins.
+The aerobic nature of swimming improves lung and heart health while working all of a body's muscles.
+It's important to understand that, while very beneficial, exercise and water activities alone also cannot cure varicose veins.

 Treatments for Varicose Veins

 While ocean water won't help cure varicose veins, fortunately, there are several varicose vein treatment options.
 Your doctor may recommend one of the following methods.

 Varithena is a minimally invasive and non-surgical treatment.
 Your physician will insert a catheter or directly inject a needle into the affected vein to administer a small amount of microfoam.
 This will collapse the vein and redirect blood supply to healthier veins.

 VenaSeal is a proven safe and effective vein treatment option that doesn't require the use of heat, tumescent anesthesia, or sclerosants.
 Your doctor will use a proprietary medical adhesives administered through a thin catheter to close off the varicose vein and redirect blood to nearby healthy veins.